 Charlotte Regional Breakdown

-- Charlotte is home to nearly 900,000 people and about 2.9 million residents in the metropolitan area.
+- Charlotte is home to nearly 880,000 in the city and 2.7 million in the metropolitan area.

-- The median age in Charlotte is 37.7 years, a little less than the figure for North Carolina.
+- The median age in Charlotte is 38.1, a little less than the figure in North Carolina.

 Charlotte Job Market

-- The largest employers in Charlotte include Bank of America, Wells Fargo, Duke Energy, Atrium Health, Novant Health, Amazon, software developer Passport, Lending Tree, and Lowe’s.
+- The biggest employers in Charlotte include Bank of America, Wells Fargo, Atrium Health, Novant Health, Amazon, Lending Tree, and Lowe’s.

-- The transportation infrastructure of metropolitan Charlotte includes four interstate highways, a rapid transit system, and the Charlotte Douglas International Airport.
+- Charlotte’s transportation infrastructure includes public transit, two interstate highways, the Charlotte Inland Port, and Charlotte Douglas International Airport.

 Charlotte Industrial Market

-- Largest industrial submarkets: Southwest, North, York County, West Airport
+- Largest industrial submarkets: South, Catawba County, York County, Iredell County

 Charlotte Office Market

-- Largest office submarkets: CBD/Uptown, Airport, South/485, University
+- Largest office submarkets: CBD/Uptown, Airport, South/485/Ballantyne, Midtown/South End